 - Invest in your growth

-Regardless of how much you are earning, you will not be able to sustain those earnings if you don’t know the basics of the economy.
-Frankly, many among us don’t even know what, FundThrough, invoice factoring, working capital management, and such terms stand for.
+Regardless of how much you earn, you will not be able to sustain those earnings if you don’t know the basics of the economy or working capital management.

 Therefore, you must find a way to keep yourself on top of the knowledge related to the economy.
 As a beginner, listening to podcasts and reading blogs will serve you quite nicely.